TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 Suppose that $A$ is an $m\times n$ matrix with real coefficients, and let $m \geq n$.
 Then there exist a permutation matrix $P$, an upper triangular matrix $L$ and an echelon matrix $U$ such that

+$$
-$$ PA = LU, $$
+  PA = LU.

-where $P$ is an $m\times m$ matrix that exchanges the rows of $A$, $L$ is an $m\times m$ lower triangular matrix obtained inverting the product matrices that perform row operations to that only add multiples of a row to other rows in the matrix $PA$, and the matrix $U$ is an $m\times n$ upper-trapezoidal matrix (echelon form) that is obtained after performing the corresponding row operations to $PA$.
+$$

 ::::::

 ::::::{prf:remark}

 As was mentioned before, the key idea is to perform the row exchanges first.
 These can be put together in the permutation matrix $P$.
 The algorithm to actually find the $LU$ decomposition of $PA$ without doing the whole row reduction process for $PA$ all over again is rather intricate, and in our view belongs to a course of numerical linear algebra.
-There it will be explained that may also be preferable to work towards a $PLU$ decomposition instead of an $LU$ decomposition in cases where theoretically it is not absolutely necessary.
+There it will be explained that it may also be preferable to work towards a $PLU$ decomposition instead of an $LU$ decomposition in cases where theoretically it is not absolutely necessary.
 For numerical reasons, having to do with finite accuracy when representing real numbers in computers, it may be better to choose the pivots in another order than just top-down.

 ::::::